enze-chen/enze-chen.github.io/resources.markdown

 ### General resources

 These are usually websites that have a range of resources, both technical and non-technical, about the field of MSE or learning activities.
+They're not tied to a specific topic or subfield.
 Resources offering career advice and life skills can also go here.

 - [Materials Science and Engineering Student](https://msestudent.com/) [R] - Many articles—many of them technical with nice graphics and equations—about all things MSE written by a few enthusiasts.